My teen is gifted and they are on the autism spectrum or neurodiverse.

 Some of the Self-Awareness Skills They Will Learn Include:

-This group is specifically for teens age 16-18 who are gifted and have high-functioning autism and their caregivers.
-Before joining our group we will schedule a free phone consultation with you and your child.
-This will allow us to determine if this group will meet both your needs.
-Then, we will schedule an intake appointment to learn more about you and your child.
+This group is specifically for teens and young adults aged 16-20 who identify as neurodiverse or on the Autism spectrum.
+We warmly welcome individuals who embrace their unique neurological characteristics.
+Parents and other caregivers can choose to join a separate online group dedicated to autism caregivers.
+Before joining our group, we will schedule a free phone consultation with you and your child.
+This will help us determine if our group is the right fit for you.
+Following that, we will schedule an intake appointment to learn more about you and your child’s specific needs.

 Join a Group

-Begin Autism Therapy with Your Teen in The South Bay Area
+Begin Online Autism Therapy with Your Teen in California, Including The Bay Area, Los Angeles, San Diego, and Sacramento Areas

-- Contact our autism therapy clinic to schedule a free 30-minute phone consultation,
+- Contact our autism therapy clinic to schedule a free phone consultation,

-- Join us for a 1-hour intake meeting with an autism specialist.
-This will allow us to make sure the Gifted Youth and Caregiver Group will be a good fit for both you and your autistic teen.
+- Join us for a 1.5-hour intake meeting with an autism specialist.
+This will allow us to make sure the group will be a good fit.

 - Find support and give your teen an opportunity to learn new social skills in the group!